Your browser is out of date.

 The Parthian Empire was one of the most influential civilisations of the ancient world and a brilliant rival of Rome.
 At its peak, the Parthian Empire stretched from Turkey to Afghanistan, and Nisa was one of its most important cities.
 Situated at the crossroads of commerce and power, it was a grand city full of opulent architecture, including a citadel, a treasury, and a temple.
 While much of it is still to be excavated, the archaeological site of Nisa is a fascinating insight into the powerful Parthian Empire.

-One of the most important capitals of the Parthian Empire was Nisa, in modern day southern Turkmenistan.
+One of the most important capitals of the Parthian Empire was Nisa, in what is now southern Turkmenistan.
 Situated at the crossroads of important commercial and strategic axes, Nisa was a major trading hub that dominated this region.
 It also served as an important communication and cultural centre between east, west, north, and south.
 It grew into a lavish city full of religious and political monuments.
 While the residents of Nisa lived in dwellings around the city, a great citadel was built for the rulers.

 While Nisa retained traditional Parthian elements, there was a clear Roman and Hellenistic influence. © Govher Jumayeva / Shutterstock